PrivateStorageio/ZKAPAuthorizer/docs/source/configuration.rst

 This item controls the lease renewal behavior of the lease maintenance crawler.
 It specifies an amount of time left on a lease.
 If the crawler encounters a lease with less time left than this then it will renew the lease.
-The value is an ISO8601 duration string.
+The value is an integer number of seconds.
 For example to renew leases on all shares which will expire in less than one week::

   [storageclient.plugins.privatestorageio-zkapauthz-v1]
-  lease.min-time-remaining = P7D
+  lease.min-time-remaining = 604800

 Server
 ------